 We love writing and we love translating.
 Interpreting scares the bejeebies out of us.
 But that is fine.
 It is not what we do.
 We are writers.
 And we love it.

 LEaF Translations is a small, bespoke translation company offering German to English translations.
-We specialise in website localisation, marketing translations, advertising & PR and translations for the tourist industry.
+We specialise in website localisation, marketing translations and translations for the tourist industry.